This post shares practical ideas for incorporating hands-on, multiple intelligence activities into your elementary classroom.

 To fully engage all learners and have them master the learning objectives, it’s important to shape lessons around their unique learning styles.

-Related: See our vast collection of reading and writing mini-lesson ideas that help you teach to a wide range of learning styles.
+Related: See our collection of literacy mini-lesson ideas that help you teach to a range of learning styles.

 Multiple Intelligence Activities to Use In Your Elementary Classroom